Central Station - Copenhagen

 Copenhagen's Grand Central Station built in 1911.

-The first Central Station in Copenhagen was built in 1847 to serve the very first 30 km railway line in Denmark from Copenhagen to Roskilde and the property was located on the same spot as the present Central Station.
-As the railway network expanded - the second Central station was built in 1864 on the opposite side near the Axeltorv complex and was a part of a huge railway centre.
-The third and present Central station was completed in 1911 in connection with the new tube and underground boulevard track to Østerport Station - which was operating in 1917.
+The first Central Station in Copenhagen was built in 1847 - mainly to serve the very first 30 km railway line in Denmark - from Copenhagen to Roskilde.
+The property was located on the same spot as the present Central Station.
+As the railway network expanded - the second Central station was built in 1864 - on the opposite side near the Axeltorv complex - and was a part of a huge railway centre.
+The third and present Central station was completed in 1911 - in connection with the new tube and underground boulevard track to Østerport Station - which was operating in 1917.

 The first 30 km of tracks